markd2/MarkDnD/session-notes.md

 a small valley below.
 It's a broad and tall edifice (think like a small Wal-Mart entry), partially embedded in a hillside.
-From the top, there's two narrow buildings connected to the front, one heading perpindicularly back (say North), one heading off at an angle (say North-West).
+From the top, there's two narrow buildings connected to the front, one heading perpendicularly back (say North), one heading off at an angle (say North-West).
 The party cautiously approached, not seeing much activity outside of a couple of woodland creatures.
 Everything seems quieter than it should be.
 Not silent, just not the cacophony from elsewhere in the forest.